0xless/less_on_sec/content/posts/nRF51-bypass.md

 Register `CLENR0` is what allows dividing code flash in two areas: Code Region 0 (CR0) and Code Region 1 (CR1).
 CR0 always starts at `0x00000000`, and its size is defined by the `CLENR0` register.
 Everything above that boundary falls into CR1.
 If `CLENR0` is left untouched (`0xFFFFFFFF`), the whole flash is simply treated as CR1.

-sThere are a few differences between CR0 and CR1:
+There are a few differences between CR0 and CR1:

 - Code running in CR0 cannot be modified by code running in CR1.
 - Pages of CR0 cannot be erased, CR0 is erasable only via chip-wide wipe (`ERASEALL`)